We've independently reviewed this article to make sure it's as accurate as we can make it.

 First, make sure that your ice maker has a filter.
 Without a filter, it could cause problems with the ice maker receiving water to create ice cubes.
 Therefore, make sure it has a filter to begin with.

 The next thing you need to worry about is whether the filter is clogged.
 Just like the filter in your home’s heating and air conditioning system, ice maker filters require regular changing.
-Ideally, you should change this filter every six months (no longer than every 12 months for sure).
-This helps to ensure that the water moving through the ice maker stays fresh and clean while also preventing bacteria from building up.
+Ideally, you should change this filter every six months (no longer than every 12 months).
+This helps to ensure that the water moving through the ice maker stays fresh and clean.

-In the event that your filter has not been changed within the last six months to a year, there is a high chance that it is clogged and causing issues.
+In the event that your filter has not been changed within the last six months to a year, it could be clogged.
 Once an ice maker filter has caught an excessive amount of debris, it will be unable to perform its job, leading to clogs.
 To remedy this issue, simply replace your existing filter with a brand-new one.